-Spencer is a team leader for his chaplain team and oversees five chaplains at a large southern medical center in the south.
-In addition to the regular staff, there are student-chaplains, volunteers, and part-time/on-call chaplains who contribute to the staff.
+Spencer is a team leader for his chaplain team and oversees five chaplains at a large southern medical center.
+In addition to the regular staff, there are student chaplains, volunteers, and part-time/on-call chaplains who contribute to the staff.
 Spencer has served for over 20 years and the majority of his career has been with his current location.
-In addition to serving in the ICU and trauma units, Spencer participates in several meetings and department committees to improve organizational functioning.
+In addition to serving ICU and trauma, Spencer participates in several meetings and department committees to improve organizational functioning.

-Edward has over 20 years of service as a chaplain and has currently been with his organization for 12 years.
-He is a full-time chaplain with a specialty in hospice care, where he has primarily been assigned over his career.
-Edward is a part of a small team of three chaplains and two on-call volunteers.
-Together they serve the departments of a small-sized medical center located in the southern region.
+Edward has over 20 years of chaplain service, 12 of which are with the his current organization.
+He is a full-time chaplain with a specialty in hospice care.
+Edward is part of a small, three-person chaplain team with an additional two on-call volunteers.
+Together they serve the departments of a small southern medical center.